-- Not feed the baby either breast milk or formula for 1 to 11⁄2 hours before the mother is expected to return so that the infant is ready to nurse when she arrives. - Offer mothers a quiet place to nurse. - Support mothers through verbal encouragement.
+- Not feed the baby either breast milk or formula for 1 to 11⁄2 hours before the mother is expected to return so that the infant is ready to nurse when she arrives. - Offer mothers a quiet place to nurse. - Support mothers through verbal encouragement. - Provide refrigeration within or near infant's classroom to properly store breast milk.

 Menus are given to parents each month.
 Since meals are based on the cultural diversity of all our families, some food may be different from what children receive at home.
-Parents are asked to review the menus each month and speak with their Nutritionist if they have any suggestions, questions, concerns or want to join The Living Well Committee Meal Subcommittee.
+Parents are asked to review the menus each month and speak with their Health & Nutrition Services Manager if they have any suggestions, questions, concerns.

-Food from home: For safety reasons, the Commonwealth of Massachusetts requires that meals for children be prepared in licensed kitchens by staff certified in food safety and sanitation.
+FOOD FROM HOME: For safety reasons, the Commonwealth of Massachusetts requires that meals for children be prepared in licensed kitchens by staff certified in food safety and sanitation.
 For this reason all food is provided by ABCD Head Start & Children's Services only.
 The Program's kitchens will prepare all food, including food for children on special diets when the Medical Statement for Children with Diet Modifications has been completed by the child's pediatrician or allergist.
-Parents may not send any food or drink for children including "party foods, favors, or gifts" for celebration such as holidays, birthday parties or end of the school year celebration.
-Each classroom celebrates the birthdays of the month with a special treat.
+Parents may not send any food or drink for children including party foods, favors, or gifts for celebration such as holidays, birthday parties or end of the school year celebration.
+Each classroom celebrates the birthdays of the month with a special activity if requested.